 Making friends across Aberdeen often starts with practical plans that fit around work and routine.
 A walk through Duthie Park, a quick catch‑up around Union Street, or a seaside stroll along the Beach Esplanade keeps things relaxed and public.
 Aberdeen’s neighbourhoods are easy to navigate, so meeting locally is realistic — whether you’re nearer Rosemount, Old Aberdeen, the city centre or the beach side.
 Keep the first meet time‑boxed so it feels easy to say yes, then suggest another simple plan soon if you click.
 That second meet is what builds familiarity and turns a first chat into friendship.
 Drinking Partners helps you make the first introduction straightforward so you can focus on shared interests and building a steady local connection.

-Whether you have just moved to Aberdeen or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Aberdeen, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: